pioneer6055/Profile/README.md

 CURVE (drive in a curved line for a certain distance)

 Requirements:
-Heading value from a gyro
-Distance value from an encoder
+Heading value from a gyro and distance value from an encoder